 It forces the transgender woman to have their testosterone levels be “within normal cisgender female range” instead of “below normal cisgender male range”.
 But the down-side of it, is that under “if you test one woman you need to test all women”, cisgender women (who may be undiagnosed intersex, or suffer PCOS or hypothyroidism) would also end up above 2.5 nmol/L, and consequently would need to be excluded from competing in gender-based divisions, lest the transgender woman be removed from competition for being transgender; at which point anti-discrimination legislation would probably kick in, depending on the country this takes place in.

 Testosterone, what does it do?

-Transgender people, upon being cleared to do so (some countries use informed consent, others – mine – use psychological evaluation, and in some countries, it is outright illegal), start Hormone Replacemennt Therapy (HRT), to start aligning their bodies more to what they were supposed to be from the start.
-For a transgender woman, removing testosterone, stops the continuation and persistence of those masculinising effects; and adding oestrogen will trigger the feminisation of their body.
+Transgender people, upon being cleared to do so (some countries use informed consent, others – mine – use psychological evaluation, and in some countries, it is outright illegal), start Hormone Replacement Therapy (HRT), to start aligning their bodies more to what they were supposed to be from the start.
+For a transgender woman, removing testosterone, stops the continuation and persistence of those masculinising effects; and adding estrogen will trigger the feminisation of their body.

 Testosterone, where and how is it created?

 But also in their adrenal glands.